|Length||1/4 – 1/2 in.|

 There are two main types of termites that damage homes in Alabama—Formosan subterranean termite and dry wood termite.
 In Alabama, the one to be most concerned with is the subterranean species which makes its home in colonies in the ground.
 However, termite activity of both types is high.
 The Formosan subterranean termite was such a problem that the city of Fairhope had a Termite Watch Program.

-While Baldwin County is reported to hold the highest activity of Formosan termites, infestations can be found in many areas of Alabama including areas of Huntsville, Cullman, Florence, Jasper, Guntersville, Orange Beach, Gulf Shores, Daphne, Fairhope and Foley.
+While Baldwin County is reported to hold the highest activity of Formosan termites, infestations can be found in many areas of Alabama including areas of Daphne, Fairhope, Foley, Gulf Shores, Orange Beach, and Spanish Fort.

 Termite Infestation Prevention